 Dealing with extenuating circumstances is a natural part of life, but it can feel daunting for some students to reach out and access support, especially with looming academic deadlines.
 If you’ve ever had a student approach you for support in these instances and are looking for more information, this workshop is for you.

-Academic Consideration and Accommodation
+Academic Accommodation Support

 Can I ask students for information about their extenuating circumstance?